vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ## 4. Summary & Recommendations

-### Summary
+### Key Insights

-This project analyzed e-commerce website performance using SQL and BigQuery across traffic, conversion, customer behavior, device contribution, product funnel, and revenue trends.

-The main finding is that business performance was not driven by traffic volume alone.
-March 2017 had the strongest overall performance, while direct traffic and desktop users contributed the most revenue.
-However, DFA had the highest conversion rate, showing that traffic quality also matters.
+- March 2017 had the strongest performance, with the highest visits, pageviews, transactions, and purchase rate.
+- High traffic volume did not always mean high quality.
+Google had high visits but also a relatively high bounce rate, while DFA had the highest conversion rate.
+- Direct traffic generated the highest revenue, and desktop contributed most of the total revenue.

-The analysis also showed that non-purchasers viewed more pages than purchasers, suggesting that some users were interested in products but did not complete a purchase.
+- Non-purchasers viewed more pages than purchasers, suggesting that some users browsed products but did not complete a purchase.
+- Customers who bought “YouTube Men's Vintage Henley” also commonly purchased Google Sunglasses, showing a cross-selling opportunity.

 ### Recommendations

-- Evaluate traffic sources by conversion rate, bounce rate, and revenue, not only by visit volume.
+- Evaluate traffic sources by bounce rate, conversion rate, and revenue, not only by visits.
-- Review high-bounce traffic sources and improve landing page relevance.
+- Improve landing pages for high-bounce traffic sources.
-- Improve the purchase journey for users who browse many pages but do not buy.
+- Optimize the purchase journey for users who browse many pages but do not buy.
-- Review mobile and tablet performance because desktop generated most of the revenue.
+- Review mobile and tablet experience because desktop generated most revenue.
-- Use cross-selling recommendations for products commonly purchased together.
+- Use product recommendations to increase cross-selling and average order value.
-- Continue tracking the product funnel to identify where users drop off.